hangdeng/Modeling-Earth-Surface-Processes-1-Heat_conduction_1d/README.md

 #### Thermal diffusion problem
-Modeling the full range of subsurface to surface geotherm profiles changing wth time In order to understand history of temperature changes on the north slope of Alaska Finite difference applied.
+Modeling the full range of subsurface to surface geotherm profiles changing wth time
+<br>In order to understand history of temperature changes on the north slope of Alaska
+Finite difference applied.
 <br> In matlab format